mitjafelicijan/TurtleTweaks/README.md

 to manually opt-in to each one.
 I designed it this way to align with the vanilla experience and avoid forcing pre-selected preferences on users.

+## Installation

+1. Download the latest release from the Releases.
+2. Extract the contents of the archive into your `World of Warcraft\Interface\AddOns` folder.
+3. Rename the extracted folder to `TurtleTweaks` (remove the version number).
+4. Restart the game client.

 ## Features

 - Rested XP display in the Player unit frame.